 Anyone under federal investigation should hire the best attorney they can afford, as soon as they possibly can.
 Many people are unfortunately unaware that lying to a federal agent is a crime.
 Many people assume that they can speak to a federal agent and, so long as they do not admit guilt, that they will be all right.
 Unfortunately, even speaking to a federal agent can result in criminal charges.
 Although a simple denial of guilt may not result in a prosecution, even if false, the line is fuzzy and even the Department of Justice’s own guidance to its prosecutors on this topic demonstrates that when people attempt to explain their innocence to a federal agent, they could end up being prosecuted for making a false statement.

 That is why the only way to protect yourself when under federal investigation is to remain silent and make sure that the only person who speaks to the government on your behalf is one of our experienced and talented attorneys.
 You cannot afford to make your life and future the stakes in a learning experience in how not to deal with a federal agent.
 Instead, put your trust and your future in our hands.
-We have the knowledge and experience in dealing with federal investigators to protect your rights at all stages of a federal investigation.
+Our New York federal defense lawyer has the knowledge and experience in dealing with federal investigators to protect your rights at all stages of a federal investigation.

 Many people wonder when is the point in a federal investigation at which they should hire an attorney.
 If you are asking yourself that question, you have already reached the point where you need an attorney.
 If you are under federal investigation, do not hesitate.
 Call and speak to one of our federal criminal defense attorneys today.